Eggplant Rollatini

 • Tomato sauce.
 Use your favorite jarred tomato or marinara sauce, or try homemade pomodoro or sugo.

-• Mozzarella cheese and parmesan cheese.
+• Mozzarella and Parmesan cheese.
 I recommend shredding your cheese because it melts so much better (packaged shredded cheese has anti-caking agents to retain its shape).

 How to make eggplant rollatini